gabrielmcg/Docker-docs/ops/README.md

 <p class="p">The virtual volume used to host the <code class="ph codeph">DockerBackup</code> datastore can be scheduled for snapshot and backup protection
-with HPE Recovery Manager Central and HPE StoreOnce as described in the section <a class="xref" href="#backup-restore-docker-volumes">Backup and restore Docker persistent volumes</a>.
+with HPE Recovery Manager Central and HPE StoreOnce as described in the section <a class="xref" href="synergy/backup-restore-docker-volumes.html">Backup and restore Docker persistent volumes</a>.
 Data backed up to HPE StoreOnce can be restored to the HPE 3PAR StoreServ and attached to the Ansible host for recovery.
 </p>